 Customer Acquisition Strategy for Startups

 As a brand, you face a number of significant challenges.
 One of the most pressing, of course, is the need to get your business up and running.
 You need a product or service defined and ready to go.
 You also need a customer base.
 There’s no such thing as “build it and they will come” in the world of business.
 In fact, for most brands, customer acquisition is a make or break consideration.
-What exactly is customer acquisition and what should you know about it?.
+What exactly is brand strategy vs marketing strategy to your customer acquisition performance and what should you know about it?.

 What Is Customer Acquisition?

 Customer acquisition is really nothing more than how you get, keep and grow your audience.
 It’s about forging customer relationships.
 That’s it.
 However, achieving those goals is more difficult than you might think.